fsr/python-lessons/_exercises/oo-prog.md

 ### Step 5

 Add a class attribute to "C".
-Verify the instances you just created all have that same attibute.
+Verify the instances you just created all have that same attribute.

 Modify it from one of the instances, verify it changes the value for all of them.